 Written by a Work From Home HR Recruiter

-When a candidates lists “customer service” as the only job duty on an application, that doesn’t explain anything.
+When a candidate lists “customer service” as the only job duty on an application, that doesn’t explain anything.
 Almost every job involves “customer service”.
 It’s important to be as specific as possible because a job title says nothing about the job duties actually performed.
 The information you provide in the job duties section is an opportunity to sell yourself and add any additional work experiences and capabilities that you may have.
-By supplying very little information it can give off the impression that you just want to complete the form as quickly as possible, that being offered the position isn’t worth taking the extra time out for or that you simply don’t care.
+Supplying very little information can give off the impression that you just want to complete the form as quickly as possible, that being offered the position isn’t worth taking the extra time out for, or that you simply don’t care.

-DOUBLE CHECK YOUR WORK.
-After you fill out the application double and triple check the information you’ve provided.
+DOUBLE-CHECK YOUR WORK.
+After you fill out the application double and triple-check the information you’ve provided.
 It is especially easy to overlook dates.
 One simple mistake could just be a single number from a date or phone number and it could keep you from getting the job.
-For example, if a candidate has consistent employment and they’ve just happen to put in the wrong year as their ending date, it can make a position that maybe they held for ten years appear as if that they were only employed for a year or so.
-That’s adding a 9 year employment gap!
+For example, if a candidate has consistent employment and they’ve just happened to put in the wrong year as their ending date, it can make a position that maybe they held for ten years appear as if they were only employed for a year or so.
+That’s adding a 9-year employment gap!
 If a recruiter tries to do a job verification and the number was entered incorrectly, they won’t be able to complete the verification and you definitely won’t want to make the hiring manager research any information that should have been entered correctly on the job description.